Periodic orbits and their gravitational waves in EMRIs: supermassive black hole affected by galactic dark matter halos: Conclusions and Perspectives

-This study systematically investigates the influence of dark matter halos on particles' periodic orbits around a black hole (with zoom-whirl-vertex behavior) and the produced gravitational wave radiation.
+This study systematically investigates the influence of dark matter halos on periodic orbits around a black hole (with zoom-whirl-vertex behavior) and the produced gravitational wave radiation.
 This work is carried out within the framework of spherically symmetric dark matter halo models, which have been widely used in astrophysical studies.
 Through detailed analysis of three dark matter halo models—NFW, Beta, and Moore—we examine how dark matter halo parameters affect spacetime metrics, effective potentials, and properties of periodic orbits around black holes, as well as the resulting gravitational wave signals.

-The effects of dark matter halos on spacetime geometry, particle orbits and gravitational waves can be incorporated into two parameters: the dark matter mass $k$ and halo characteristic radius $h$.
+The effects of dark matter halos on spacetime geometry, periodic orbits and gravitational waves can be incorporated into two parameters: the dark matter mass $k$ and halo characteristic radius $h$.
 Our analysis of the effective potential reveals that the existence of dark matter halos reduces the extrema of the effective potential.
-This reduction becomes more obvious as the dark matter mass $k$ increases, directly affecting the MBO and ISCO of particles.
-The presence of dark matter halos increases the angular momentum for both MBO and ISCO, with the NFW and Beta models showing nearly identical behavior, while the Moore model exhibits lower angular momentum values.
+This reduction becomes more obvious as the dark matter mass $k$ increases, directly affecting the MBO and ISCO of test particles.
+The presence of dark matter halos increases the angular momentum for both MBO and ISCO.
+Particularly, the NFW and Beta models showing nearly identical behavior on ISCO (or MBO), while the Moore model exhibits lower angular momentum values of ISCO (or MBO).